-25-odd years ago, I was a mostly feral child running through the fields behind our home in Kansas and my parents were running a small mail-order business out of a small outbuilding on the property.
+25-odd years ago, I was a mostly feral child playing in the fields behind our home in Kansas while my parents were running a small mail-order business out of a small outbuilding on the property.
 With hundreds of small products to stock, my father devised a cheap way to build storage shelves designed for highly compact, highly organized storage.
 Although the original form of these cheap storage shelves (and still the cheapest way to build them) doesn’t result in the nicest to look at shelves, this storage system will store thousands of small items in a very small footprint for a very small investment.
 It’s perfect for machine parts, computer components, craft supplies, and so much more.

 When I started my first retail business at 22 these were the storage shelves I built to hold products as my online business grew.
 When, at 29, I moved my business out of my basement and into a “real” retail space, I rebuilt a version of these shelves that- with just a bit more time and money invested- created storage that was cheap, dense, and not at all too rough to look at (This second-gen shelving is the see black & white warehouse shelving, below).